 ”Noo… the ladies’ men…” Sonja slurred. ”My future man!”
 Jami patted Sonja’s hand gently.

-”He just didn’t happen to be here tonight, probably busy with some important work assignment, arresting criminals or something…” Jami said knowing how Sonja had always drooled over cops.
+”He just didn’t happen to make it here tonight, probably busy with some important work assignment, arresting criminals or something…” Jami said knowing how Sonja had always fantacized about dating a cop or something.

 ”Oh…” Sonja sighed with disappointment. ”It was supposed to happen today!”
 She declared. ”I need a drink!”
 Kasper quickly moved the soft drink closer to her after seeing the look on Jami’s face.
-The woman took the class and tasted. ”This tastes like lemonade!”
+The woman took the class and tasted it. ”This tastes like lemonade!”

 ”Yeah, it’s a new kind of drink, it’s kind of deceiving when they don’t taste like alcohol at all,” Joni quickly explained.